 Using published and unpublished resources dating from the 11th century onwards, a team of researchers with expertise in historical linguistics and onomastics are collecting information about individual names such as when and where they were recorded and how they have been spelled.
 This information is being used to give new and detailed explanations of those names, adding knowledge which will be far more reliable and up to date than that found in the books on surnames currently available.

 The main product of the research will be a database accessible like an online dictionary, to be published by Oxford University Press, who also intend to publish it in book form.
-Each entry has separate fields which include: the meaning of the surname, the linguistic origin, the geographical origin and the distribution at the time of the 1881 census, and the modern numbers and distribution.
+Each entry has separate fields which include: the meaning of the surname, the linguistic origin, the geographical origin, the distribution at the time of the 1881 census, and the modern numbers and distribution.

 Surname origins and meaning

 Richard Coates explains: "There is widespread interest in family names and their history.
 Our project employs the most up-to-date evidence and techniques in order to create a more detailed and accurate resource than those currently available.
-This will include, for example, new statistical methods for linking family names to locations.
+We shall pay particular attention, wherever possible, to linking family names to locations.

 Some names can have origins that are occupational – obvious examples are Smith and Baker; less obvious ones are Beadle, Rutter, and Baxter.
 Other names can be linked to a place, for example Hill or Green (which related to village greens).
 Surnames which are 'patronymic' are those which originally enshrined the father's name – such as Jackson, or Jenkinson.
 There are also names where the origin describes the original bearer such as Brown, Short or Thin.

 I have always been fascinated by names for people, places, and institutions.
 Surnames are part of our identity, so most people are interested in knowing about their names.
 My main interest is in the linguistic side, in the language of origin and the original meaning of the names, but this research is interdisciplinary, drawing also on history, family history, place-name study, geography, official statistics, and genetics."